 - The vision of the oneness of humanity

-Thus the primary significance of the commons is to be found in self-knowledge and right education, for without an education along the abovementioned lines we can never foresee a time when humanity will move within a new spiritual awareness of Life as it is.
+Thus the primary significance of the commons is to be found in self-knowledge and right education, for without an education along the abovementioned lines we can never foresee a time when humanity will move within a new spiritual awareness of life as it is.
 But the word ‘commons’ will become meaningless eventually, unless our school education incorporates a fundamental understanding of the importance of sharing as a divine principle, which is the very structure of the existence of the commons as we have comprehensively observed.
-One of the inner meanings of sharing is ‘not to harm’, but ‘to be with’.
-So for the majority of humanity to be with nature and act harmlessly towards the outer environment, to contribute to what man has created and all that he will create—in the sphere of the arts, technology, science and all else—it means we have to finally accept the necessity of sharing the bounteous produce of this earth.
+It was also stressed that one of the inner meanings of sharing is ‘not to harm’, or ‘to be with’ in a psychological and spiritual sense.
+So for the majority of humanity to be with nature and act harmlessly towards the outer environment, to contribute to what man has created and all that he will create—in the sphere of the arts, technology, science and all else—it means we will have to finally accept the necessity of sharing the bounteous produce of this earth.

 To re-employ a useful metaphor, we can imagine that love is scattered like a jigsaw puzzle across the world, and it is up to the people of each nation to put that puzzle back together again through the principles of sharing and cooperation.
 And when that puzzle is completed, when hunger and war is a distant memory in the minds of men, then we will discover what the resulting picture represents—which is the inner and outer commons of humanity.
 Today the commons is sick, both in its externalised and interior realities, and we can only cure its degenerative disease through the cooperation and goodwill of nations for the good of all.
 Then naturally, the commons will assume its rightful place in a new education, thus enabling an unforetold expansion of human consciousness and undreamt of possibilities for spiritual progress upon the Lighted Way.

 Each kingdom in nature grows from the one below it, and a fifth kingdom higher than the human—known as the spiritual kingdom or ‘Kingdom of Souls’—has always been with us (as taught by Christ Himself), and is now gradually precipitating on the physical plane.
-As explained in the writings of Alice A. Bailey, that kingdom is “composed of all those who down the ages, have sought spiritual goals, liberated themselves from the limitations of the physical body, emotional controls and the obstructive mind.
-Its citizens are those who today (unknown to the majority) live in physical bodies, work for the welfare of humanity, use love instead of emotion as their general technique, and compose that great body of ‘illumined Minds’ which guides the destiny of the world.”
-(The Externalization of the Hierarchy, Lucis Press Ltd, 1957).
+As explained in the writings of Alice A. Bailey, that kingdom is 'composed of all those who down the ages, have sought spiritual goals, liberated themselves from the limitations of the physical body, emotional controls and the obstructive mind.
+Its citizens are those who today (unknown to the majority) live in physical bodies, work for the welfare of humanity, use love instead of emotion as their general technique, and compose that great body of illumined Minds which guides the destiny of the world.'
+(The Reappearance of the Christ, Lucis Press Ltd, p.
+50).

 (1) Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.
 (2) Motherhood and childhood are entitled to special care and assistance.
 All children, whether born in or out of wedlock, shall enjoy the same social protection.

-Mohammed Mesbahi, Heralding Article 25: A People’s Strategy for World Transformation, Matador books, 2016.
+Mohammed Sofiane Mesbahi, Heralding Article 25: A People’s Strategy for World Transformation, Matador books, 2016.

 For more on this subject, see: ‘The intersection of politics and spirituality in addressing the climate crisis: An interview with Mohammed Mesbahi’, Share The World's Resources, June 2016.

-For a more in-depth discussion of this point, see ‘The intersection of politics and spirituality in addressing the climate crisis’, Part II, op. cit.; Heralding Article 25, op. cit., pp 57-61.
+For a more in-depth discussion of this observation, see ‘The intersection of politics and spirituality in addressing the climate crisis’, Part II, op. cit.; Heralding Article 25, op. cit., pp 57-61.

 “You may remember the story of how the devil and a friend of his were walking down the street, when they saw ahead of them a man stoop down and pick up something from the ground, look at it, and put it away in his pocket.
 The friend said to the devil, ‘What did that man pick up?’
 ‘He picked up a piece of Truth,’ said the devil.
 ‘That is a very bad business for you, then,’ said his friend.
 ‘Oh, not at all,’ the devil replied, ‘I am going to let him organize it.’
 (Quote taken from: Jiddu Krishnamurti, ‘The dissolution of the order of the star: a statement’, Star Publishing Trust, 1929.)

 Editor’s note: The world population growth projection cited here is by no means inevitable, as Mesbahi has argued in the book Heralding Article 25, op. cit., pp. 46-51.
 The latest estimates forecast a population increase from the current 7.5 billion people to 9.7 billion by 2050, with a mid-range projection exceeding 11.2 billion by 2100 (almost all in poor countries, see: UNDESA, World Population Prospects: The 2015 Revision).
-Yet through a just redistribution of the world’s resources and the universal implementation of the human rights enshrined in Article 25, it is foreseeable that the conditions will be created in which the world population may drop dramatically.
-This is borne out by the evidence of population levels stabilising and decreasing when families enjoy an adequate standard of living, as historically demonstrated in the movements from underdeveloped to developed countries.
-We may therefore consider this fact to be part of the “holistic meaning of the commons” that Mesbahi is drawing attention to.
+Yet through a just redistribution of the world’s resources and the universal implementation of the human rights enshrined in Article 25, it is foreseeable that the conditions will be created for the world population to drop significantly over time (through natural and voluntary means).
+This is borne out by the evidence of population levels decreasing and stabilising when families enjoy an adequate standard of living, as historically demonstrated during the transitions from underdeveloped to developed countries.

 The Ageless Wisdom refers to an ancient body of teachings regarding the energetic structure of the universe, the evolution of consciousness in man and nature, and the spiritual reality of our lives with an emphasis on ‘right human relations’.
 It has been described as the golden thread that connects the esoteric or hidden teachings that underlie the major religious traditions, while providing the inspiration for the arts and sciences throughout the ages.
 Although thousands of years old, the teachings are referred to as ‘ageless’ rather than ‘ancient’ due to their progressively revelatory nature that is given active expression in people’s own lives and experiences.
 Over the past century, the exoteric form of these teachings have spread widely in the West following their release to the general public by H.P.
-Blavatsky, founder of the Theosophical Society, and later through the work of Alice A. Bailey and Helena Roerich, among others.
+Blavatsky, founder of the Theosophical Society, and later through the works of Alice A. Bailey, Helena Roerich and Benjamin Creme, among others.

-The term ‘commercialisation paradigm’ is adopted in many of Mesbahi’s previous writings, including Heralding Article 25, op. cit., pp. 9-10.
+The term ‘commercialisation paradigm’ is adopted in many previous writings in this series, including Heralding Article 25, op. cit., pp. 9-10.

 For a longer explanation of this theme, see Heralding Article 25, op. cit. pp 99-103.

-See the above chapter on releasing the spiritual attributes of joy.
+See chapter three on releasing the spiritual attributes of joy.

-i.e. Again, perception of ‘what is’ and not what ‘should be’ according to the conditioned mind, which depends on development of the intuition through studies on the Ageless Wisdom and correctly applied meditation in its relationship to the soul.
+Again, perception of ‘what is’ and not what ‘should be’ according to the conditioned mind, which requires the development of the intuition through studies on the Ageless Wisdom and correctly applied meditation in relationship to the soul.